CardStreams/cardstreams-js-sdk/README.md

 Configuration
 -------------
 Once the SDK is imported, it will expose a global LS namespace and it needs to be initialised.
-It can be done twofold, depending on a usage scenario:
+There are currently two ways to implement the SDK, depending on a usage scenario:

 1. Secure implementation with access token.